 Binge Eating Disorder

 Binge eating disorder is characterized by recurrent episodes of eating large quantities of food very quickly.
 Each episode is typically accompanied by a sense of loss of control and feelings of shame, distress or guilt.
-A person with binge eating disorder does not use compensatory measures like purging to counter the binge eating like a bulimic person would.
+A person with binge eating disorder does not use compensatory measures like purging to counter the binge eating as a bulimic person would.